Environmental Protection Agency (EPA).

 C. Exposure Assessment

 ii.
-Chronic exposure.
-In conducting this chronic dietary risk assessment the Dietary Exposure Evaluation Model (DEEM) analysis evaluated the individual food consumption as reported by respondents in the USDA [1989-1992] nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
-The following assumptions were made for the chronic exposure assessments: The 3-day average of consumption for each sub-population is combined with residues to determine average exposure as milligram/kilogram/day (mg/kg/day).
+Chronic exposure.- In conducting this chronic dietary risk assessment, the Dietary Exposure Evaluation Model (DEEMTM) analysis evaluated the individual food consumption as reported by respondents in the USDA 1989-1992 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
+The following assumptions were made for the chronic exposure assessments: The 3-day average of consumption for each sub-population is combined with residues to determine average exposure as mg/kg/day.

 The chronic analysis was performed using tolerance level residues for all crops and animal commodities.
-The weighted average percent of crop treated data for existing registrations, and 100 percent crop treated (PCT) data (for new uses) were used for the analyses.
+The weighted average percent crop treated (PCT) data for existing registrations, and 100% crop treated (CT) data (for new uses) were used for the analyses.

 iii.
 Cancer.
 Clethodim has been classified as a group E carcinogen.
 Therefore, a cancer risk assessment was not performed.